Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Methods

 \subsection{Leakage Detection}

 Non-loss leakage errors occur when the state of a physical qubit escapes the two-level subspace spanned by the prescribed computational basis states $\ket0$ and $\ket1$.
-On Sqale, non-loss leakage is predominant on two energy levels which are indistinguishable from the $\ket0$ and $\ket1$ computational states during readout.
-Although non-loss leakage can be converted to loss at the hardware level \cite{reichardt2024fault, zhang2025leveragingerasureerrorslogical}, leakage detection units (LDU) detect non-loss leakage without hardware modifications \cite{Preskill1998b,chow2024}.
-Logically, each LDU comprises two CNOTs targeting a flag qubit, conditioned on opposite states of the qubit to be observed:
+On Sqale, non-loss leakage predominantly occupies the $m_F\neq0$ Zeeman sublevels of the $F=3$ and $F=4$ manifolds of the Cs ground state, which are respectively indistinguishable from the $\ket0$ and $\ket1$ computational states during readout.
+Although non-loss leakage can be converted to loss at the hardware level \cite{reichardt2024fault, zhang2025leveragingerasureerrorslogical}, leakage detection units (LDUs) detect non-loss leakage without hardware modifications \cite{Preskill1998b,chow2024}.
+Logically, each LDU comprises two CXs targeting a flag qubit, conditioned on opposite states of the qubit to be observed:

 The flag will be $\ket0$ if and only if the control qubit is in the qubit subspace because the CX gates have no effect when the control is in a non-loss leaked state.